 New York City is an iconic location, and that’s before you consider how many TV shows and movies have been set there.
-If you love visiting the real-life locations that were either featured in, or the inspiration for some of your favorite on-screen moments, look no further than this streaming guide.
+If you love visiting the real-life locations that were either featured in, or the inspiration for some of your favorite on-screen moments, this list of the most famous film locations in NYC has you covered.

 Here are five TV shows and four movies on Netflix that are entirely — or partially — set in the Big Apple’s most densely-populated borough.